IvoGeorgievx/JobSpot/README.md

 Applicants can create profiles, submit applications, and track their progress throughout the hiring process.

+Companyies can create job postings, view candidates and their CV's and track their job posting statistics

 ## Table of Contents

 - [Features](#features)